Martin Luther King Jr.: Allegations of adultery

+The FBI attempted to discredit King through revelations regarding his private life.
+FBI surveillance, some of it since made public, attempted to demonstrate that he had extramarital affairs.
 The FBI distributed reports regarding such affairs to the executive branch, friendly reporters, potential coalition partners and funding sources of the SCLC, and King's family.
-The bureau also sent anonymous letters to King threatening to reveal information if he did not cease his civil rights work.
-The FBI–King suicide letter sent to King just before he received the Nobel Peace Prize read, in part:
+The bureau sent anonymous letters to King threatening to reveal information about his affairs.
+The FBI–King letter sent to King just before he received the Nobel Peace Prize read, in part:

 The American public, the church organizations that have been helping—Protestants, Catholics and Jews will know you for what you are—an evil beast.
 So will others who have backed you.
 You are done.
 King, there is only one thing left for you to do.
 You know what it is.
 You have just 34 days in which to do (this exact number has been selected for a specific reason, it has definite practical significant [sic]).
 You are done.
 There is but one way out for you.
 You better take it before your filthy fraudulent self is bared to the nation.

 The letter was accompanied by a tape recording—excerpted from FBI wiretaps—of several of King's extramarital liaisons.
-King interpreted this package as an attempt to drive him to suicide, although William Sullivan, head of the Domestic Intelligence Division at the time, argued that it may have only been intended to "convince Dr. King to resign from the SCLC."
-King refused to give in to the FBI's threats.
+King interpreted this package as an attempt to drive him to suicide, although William Sullivan, then head of the Domestic Intelligence Division, argued it may have only been intended to "convince Dr. King to resign from the SCLC."
+Upon the release of the full letter in 2014, Yale history professor Beverly Gage noted in a New York Times article that the claim that the FBI "simply meant to push King out, not induce suicide" was a possibility, pointing out that "Another uncovered portion of the note praises "older leaders" like the NAACP executive director Roy Wilkins, urging King to step aside and let other men lead the civil rights movement."
+King refused to succumb to the FBI's threats.

-In 1977, Judge John Lewis Smith Jr. ordered all known copies of the recorded audiotapes and written transcripts resulting from the FBI's electronic surveillance of King between 1963 and 1968 to be held in the National Archives and sealed from public access until 2027.
+In 1977, district court judge John Lewis Smith Jr. ordered the recorded audiotapes and written transcripts resulting from the FBI's electronic surveillance of King between 1963-68 to be sealed from public access in the National Archives until 2027.